dunt21/Zoharix-Pay-Tickets/README.md

    1. docs/ folder is the central place for all project documentation.
    2. Contributors only need README, CONTRIBUTING.md, and branch naming guide to start.
-   3.No issue templates or project boards are included for simplicity.
+   3. No issue templates or project boards are included for simplicity.
    4.